gradient-pulse/phi-mesh/experiments/pre_metric_extensions/tu_plus_stack/prototype_run_observations_01.md

 - and then represented fresh softening pressure against restored clearer independent separation as capable of recurring across another slice without yet becoming renewed lower-order relation
 - and then represented transformed prior organization as repeated sub-threshold shaping pressure rather than passive background or active relational reopening
 - and then represented recurrent softening pressure against restored clearer independent separation as strengthening across another slice without yet promoting renewed lower-order relation, preserving the distinction between accumulating precursor pressure and genuine relational reopening
+- and then represented strengthening recurrent softening pressure as accumulating into a near-threshold precursor state, explicitly distinguishing a boundary condition from both independent persistence and genuine relational reopening

 This is the first point at which TU+ looks like a meaningful intermediate layer rather than a cosmetic one.